-While insulation costs can vary depending on which material you choose for your home insulation, fiberglass is far and away the most popular choice for attic insulation material compared to cellulose or spray foam insulation.
+While insulation costs can vary depending on which material you choose for your home insulation, fiberglass is by far the most popular choice for attic insulation material compared to cellulose, mineral wool, or spray foam insulation.
 Aside from this insulation type being significantly more effective in energy savings when comparing it to foam insulation, the most convincing argument for choosing fiberglass is a simple one: it’s a fantastic product that you can buy for an irresistibly inexpensive price.

-But just how inexpensive exactly?
-Like all insulation materials, fiberglass doesn’t come with a “one size fits all” price tag. and may also depend on your existing insulation situation.
-That is why it’s important to get multiple insulation estimates so you can see which insulation contractor will give you the most competitive price for the attic insulation cost.
-There are several factors that go into the final cost of attic insulation installation with fiberglass, including potentially adding crawl space or wall insulation.
+Several factors go into the final cost of attic insulation installation with fiberglass, including potentially adding crawl space or wall insulation.
 Proper insulation also depends on where you live!
-Air leaks in cold areas can cost you tons in energy costs, while a very hot climate may require something like a radiant barrier.
-Read on for everything you need to know about how much does insulation cost and what you can expect to spend on fiberglass insulation.
+For example, air leaks in cold areas can cost you tons in energy costs, while a very hot climate may require something like a radiant barrier.
+Continue reading for everything you need to know about how much does insulation cost and what you can expect to spend on fiberglass insulation.

 The Two Kinds of Fiberglass Insulation